cumberworth/matplotlibstyles/README.md

 # Styles and helper functions for matplotlib

-My personal styles and helper functions for matplotlib.
+Styles and helper functions for matplotlib.

 The latex styles use lualatex as a backend.